Social System Inference from Noisy Observations: Introduction

-Ignoring negativity bias, our study of competitive information spread in social networks uncovers the dependence of Nash equilibrium on network topology, subconscious bias and confirmation bias parameters \cite{mao2019impact}; similar discoveries appear in \cite{dhamal2018optimal}.
+Ignoring novelty bias, our study of competitive information spread in social networks uncovers the dependence of Nash equilibrium on network topology, subconscious bias and confirmation bias \cite{mao2019impact}; similar discoveries appear in \cite{dhamal2018optimal}.
 The studies therein indicate that inferring network topology only is not sufficient for optimal decision making in social networks \cite{wai2015social}.
-Motivated by this observation, concurrent inference of network topology and confirmation bias are primarily investigated in \cite{9187724}, which however relies on several rather restrictive assumptions: 1) an individual's subconscious bias equates to her initial opinion, 2) observations of evolving opinions are completely reliable, i.e., noise-free, and 3) negativity bias and process noise have no influence on opinion evolution.
-To remove these assumptions, we propose a social-system inference procedure, which is based on least-square auto-regressive (AR(1)) model estimation.
-The inference objectives include weighted network topology, public subconscious bias, model parameters of confirmation bias and negativity bias.
+Motivated by this observation, concurrent inference of network topology and confirmation bias are primarily investigated in \cite{9187724}, which however relies on several rather restrictive assumptions: 1) an individual's subconscious bias equates to her initial opinion, 2) observations of evolving opinions are completely reliable, i.e., noise-free, and 3) novelty bias and process noise have no influence on opinion evolution.
+To remove these assumptions in this paper, we propose a social-system inference procedure, which is based on least-square auto-regressive model estimation.
+The inference objectives include weighted network topology, public subconscious bias, model parameters of confirmation bias and novelty bias.